DewduSendanayake/Semantic-Pet-Vision/README.md

 ## 📜 License

-This project is licensed under the **MIT License** - free for academic, personal, and commercial use.
+This project is licensed under the **MIT License** - free for academic, and personal use.